Financial Statements: What Are They? What Do They Mean?

 Learners read an explanation of the RL time constant and examine the formula for calculating the instantaneous current value.
 The current is graphed as it climbs to maximum or drops to zero.
 Note* In the formulas in this module, the Greek letter epsilon should be the mathematical constant 'e'.

-In this animated learning object, students examine current, voltage, and the magnetic field strength of a series RL circuit while it is de-energizing during five time constants.
-A quiz completes the activity.
+In this animated object, learners examine how current, voltage and the discharging capacitor of a series RC changes during 5 time constants.
+A brief quiz completes the activity.